mcneel/help-docs/_en/flamingo/5/help/properties-object.md

 ### ![images/apply-edge-softening.png](images/apply-edge-softening.png) Custom Meshes
 {: #custom-meshes}
-A number or custom mesh modifiers can be used in Rhino to detail rendered models.
-Use these modifies to round edges, add panel shut lines and create cables from curves.
+Several custom mesh modifiers can be used in Rhino to detail rendered models.
+Use these modifiers to round edges, add panel shut lines, and create cables from curves.

 For more details go to the topics below: